| HBS Working Paper Series

 Performance Responses to Competition Across Skill-Levels in Rank Order Tournaments: Field Evidence and Implications for Tournament Design

 Tournaments are widely used in the economy to organize production and innovation.
-We study individual contestant-level data from 2,796 contestants in 774 software algorithm design contests with random assignment.
-Precisely conforming to theory predictions, the performance response to added contestants varies non-monotonically across contestants of different abilities, most respond negatively to competition, and highest-skilled contestants respond positively.
-In counterfactual simulations, we interpret a number of tournament design policies (number of competitors, prize allocation and structure, divisionalization, open entry) as a means of reconciling non-monotonic incentive responses to competition, effectively manipulating the number and skills distribution of contestants facing one another.
+We study individual data on 2,775 contestants in 755 software algorithm development contests with random assignment.
+The performance response to added contestants varies non-monotonically across contestants of different abilities, precisely conforming to theoretical predictions.
+Most participants respond negatively, while the highest-skilled contestants respond positively.
+In counterfactual simulations, we interpret a number of tournament design policies (number of competitors, prize allocation and structure, number of divisions, open entry) and assess their effectiveness in shaping optimal tournament outcomes for a designer.

 Motivation and Incentives;